taichimaeda/spectec/spectec/test-lean4/TEST.md

   Option N × Option Sx : Type
 but is expected to have type
   Option (N × Sx) : Type
-SpecTec.lean: error: unknown constant 'Valtype.Numtype'
-SpecTec.lean: error: unknown constant 'Valtype.Reftype'
-SpecTec.lean: error: unknown constant 'Valtype.Reftype'
-SpecTec.lean: error: unknown constant 'Valtype.Reftype'
-SpecTec.lean: error: unknown constant 'Valtype.Reftype'
+SpecTec.lean: error: function expected at numtype_in
+term has type
+  ?m.72849
 SpecTec.lean: error: type mismatch
   ((), t)
 has type
   Unit × Valtype : Type
 but is expected to have type
   Globaltype : Type
-SpecTec.lean: error: unknown constant 'Valtype.Reftype'
-SpecTec.lean: error: unknown constant 'Valtype.Reftype'
-SpecTec.lean: error: unknown constant 'Numtype.Fn'
-SpecTec.lean: error: unknown constant 'Numtype.Fn'
-SpecTec.lean: error: unknown constant 'Valtype.Fn'
-SpecTec.lean: error: unknown constant 'Valtype.Fn'
-SpecTec.lean: error: unknown constant 'Valtype.In'
-SpecTec.lean: error: unknown constant 'Valtype.In'
-SpecTec.lean: error: unknown constant 'Numtype.In'
-SpecTec.lean: error: unknown constant 'Numtype.In'
-SpecTec.lean: error: unknown constant 'Valtype.In'
-SpecTec.lean: error: unknown constant 'Valtype.In'
-SpecTec.lean: error: unknown constant 'Valtype.Numtype'
-SpecTec.lean: error: unknown constant 'Valtype.Numtype'
-SpecTec.lean: error: unknown constant 'Valtype.Numtype'
-SpecTec.lean: error: unknown constant 'Valtype.Numtype'
-SpecTec.lean: error: unknown constant 'Valtype.Numtype'
-SpecTec.lean: error: unknown constant 'Valtype.Numtype'
-SpecTec.lean: error: unknown constant 'Valtype.Numtype'
+SpecTec.lean: error: function expected at numtype_fn
+term has type
+  ?m.75195
-SpecTec.lean: error: unknown constant 'Valtype.Numtype'
+SpecTec.lean: error: function expected at numtype_fn
+term has type
+  ?m.75195
-SpecTec.lean: error: unknown constant 'Valtype.Numtype'
+SpecTec.lean: error: function expected at valtype_fn
+term has type
+  ?m.75260
-SpecTec.lean: error: unknown constant 'Valtype.Numtype'
+SpecTec.lean: error: function expected at valtype_fn
+term has type
+  ?m.75260
-SpecTec.lean: error: unknown constant 'Valtype.Numtype'
+SpecTec.lean: error: function expected at valtype_in
+term has type
+  ?m.75476
-SpecTec.lean: error: unknown constant 'Valtype.Numtype'
+SpecTec.lean: error: function expected at valtype_in
+term has type
+  ?m.75476
-SpecTec.lean: error: unknown constant 'Valtype.Numtype'
+SpecTec.lean: error: function expected at numtype_in
+term has type
+  ?m.75775
-SpecTec.lean: error: unknown constant 'Valtype.Numtype'
+SpecTec.lean: error: function expected at numtype_in
+term has type
+  ?m.75775
-SpecTec.lean: error: unknown constant 'Valtype.Numtype'
+SpecTec.lean: error: function expected at valtype_in
+term has type
+  ?m.75476
-SpecTec.lean: error: unknown constant 'Valtype.Numtype'
+SpecTec.lean: error: function expected at valtype_in
+term has type
+  ?m.75476
 SpecTec.lean: error: application type mismatch List.get!
 C.LABEL l
 argument